Industrial Economics and Management

 Ongoing research projects

-The aim of the project is to understand which automating technologies, such as AI and algorithmic technologies, are used in the financial sector, and how they affect the work envrionment of white-collar workers.
+The aim of the project is to understand which automating technologies, such as AI and algorithmic technologies, are used in the financial sector, and how they affect the work environment of white-collar workers.

 Project manager at MDU: Inti Lammi